Comprehensive language-image pre-training for 3D medical image understanding: Evaluation details

-Image-to-report retrieval evaluates how well a model aligns visual and text representations in a shared embedding space.
-By retrieving the correct clinical report given an image, we directly measure whether the model captures clinically meaningful visual semantics and associates them with corresponding textual descriptions.
-This task thus serves as a strong proxy for multimodal understanding and \visionlanguage alignment.
-Due to the objective of pre-training being image-report alignment, no additional adaptation step is required for this task.
+Multimodal retrieval evaluate how well a model aligns visual and text representations in a shared embedding space.
+By retrieving the correct clinical report given an image (image-to-report retrieval), we directly measure whether the model captures clinically meaningful visual semantics and associates them with corresponding textual descriptions.
+In a clinical context, this task could be leveraged for \ac{RAG} of reports.
+Analogously, retrieving an image given a report assesses similar model capabilities and could be used to visualise multiple manifestations of the reported abnormalities.
+Although we do not deal with unimodal retrieval in this paper (i.e., image-to-image or report-to-report), this task might also be of interest for certain applications.

+Retrieval thus serves as a strong proxy for multimodal understanding and \visionlanguage alignment.
+As the pre-training objectives include \imagereport alignment, no additional adaptation step is required for this task.
 Hence, the vision and text encoders with their respective pooling mechanisms are used as-is to evaluate this task.